Digitize VHS or any of the Following Memories

 - AVI – older format, but still in use

-- Many more – like facebook, youtube, etc.
+- Many more – like Facebook, YouTube, etc.

-Digitized cassettes and records are delivered in these formats:
+Transfer cassettes and records to these formats:

 - Mp3 – a universal audio format